ral-facilities/doi_site/README.rst

 - ``DATACITE_PASSWORD`` - The organisation's password for DataCite
 - ``AUTH_LDAP_SERVER_URI`` - The URI of the organisation's LDAP server
 - ``AUTH_LDAP_USER_DN_TEMPLATE`` - The organisation's LDAP DN template
 - ``ORGANISATION_NAME`` - The name of your organisation, this will be displayed on the home page
 - ``ORGANISATION_DOI_EMAIL`` - An email address for people to contact you about the this service, this will be displayed on the home page
 - ``SECRET_KEY`` - A secret key for a particular Django installation.
 This is used to provide cryptographic signing, and should be set to a unique, unpredictable value.
-- ``ALLOWED_HOSTS`` - A list of strings representing the host/domain names that
-	this Django site can serve.
-This should include your servers hostname.
+- ``ALLOWED_HOSTS`` - A list of strings representing the host/domain names that this Django site can serve.
+This should include your server's hostname.

 You should provide values for:

 - ``ROLES_URL`` - The URL of the location of the document detailing users roles and responsibilities
 - ``NOTES_URL`` - The URL of the location of the document containing notes for issuers

 Additionally if necessary provide values for: